Kevin-Heleodoro/netdex-frontend/README.md

 -   Navbar should hide when in collapsed mode
     -   Links should be stacked

+### Release 3

+-   User Profile retrieving database user information and populating it into editable form.
+-   If a user is logging in the for first time, a database entry will be created for them automatically once they click on the 'Profile' link.

 ![Home-Page-Screenshot][Home-Page-Screenshot]

 See the [open issues](https://github.khoury.northeastern.edu/NEU-CS5610-SU23/NetDex-frontend/issues) for a full list of proposed features (and known issues).